Iris Love: Later life and death

 After retiring from archaeology, Love bred dogs, initially dachshunds, at a house she owned in Vermont; Malachy, a pekingese whom she co-owned, won Best of Show at the 2012 Westminster Kennel Club Dog Show, and she was also part-owner of Wasabi, a grandson of Malachy who was the 2021 winner.
 She lived for 15 years with journalist Liz Smith, dividing her time between New York and Italy, where she also had a relationship with designer and artist Bice Brichetto.

 She died on April 17, 2020, at New York-Presbyterian/Weill Cornell Medical Center of COVID-19.

 Honors

-Love was voted one of the "ten legendary women of the world" in 1980 for her archaeological career, received an honorary doctorate in fine arts from Marymount Manhattan College, and was the first American to be made a Fellow of the Institute of the History and Archaeology of the Magna Grecia in Naples.
+Love was voted one of the "ten legendary women of the world" in 1980 for her archaeological career, received an honorary doctorate in fine arts from Marymount Manhattan College, and she was the first American to be made a Fellow of the Institute of the History and Archaeology of the Magna Grecia in Naples.